 Students also explore activities that meet their needs and interests and learn about the benefits of regular physical activity.
 Students also have the opportunity to engage in a range of sporting events including the College’s annual athletics, swimming and cross-country carnivals.
 From these events, selected students can represent the College at local, district and national events.
 Indigenous games, Heath and PE week and internal visits from various sporting organisations are part of the program.

 These essential curriculum areas are undertaken by a trained Physical Education teacher while Health is taught by the classroom teacher.
 The essential knowledge and skill gained will assist student’s progress into the year 7-10 Health and Physical Education program.

-The Kath Durie Middle School Library offers each student a contemporary program designed to enhance information acquisition and processing skills whilst encouraging awareness and curiosity.
+The Kath Durie Junior School Library offers each student a contemporary program designed to enhance information acquisition and processing skills whilst encouraging awareness and curiosity.